-What is an FFP2 mask and why do I need one?
+FFP2 mask - what is it and why do I need one?

-Since the start of the pandemic there's been a huge increase of public interest in the FFP2 mask (also known as a respirator mask).
+Since the start of the pandemic there's been a huge increase of public interest in the FFP2 mask (also known as an FFP2 respirator mask).
 This is no surprise since, unlike cloth masks and surgical masks, they provide two-way filtration.

 Some European countries, including Germany and Austria, have made the use of an FFP2 level of respirator mask mandatory in most public areas in an effort to combat the spread of new, more transmissible variations of the virus , with other countries considering following suit .